Why understanding pain leads to better recovery

 SWORD Health team took all critical aspects of pain management into account when developing our solution for musculoskeletal care.

-- We promote exercise therapy as the first-line treatment for MSDs;
+- We promote exercise as the first-line approach to MSK management;

-- We make goal-setting a priority, enabling patients to divert their attention from pain to their more objective, valued goals;
+- We make goal-setting a priority, enabling participants to divert their attention from pain to their more objective, valued goals;

-- We foster patient education as a way of empowering patients to put pain into perspective and go through with treatment despite it.
+- We foster continuous education as a way of empowering people to put pain into perspective and go through with the program despite it.

 At the end of the day, our Digital Therapist yields undisputed results, with a reported 74% decrease in pain after only eight weeks — all while helping people stay away from opioids and surgeries, too.